nextcloud/documentation/developer_manual/exapp_development/tech_details/Deployment.rst

 ExApp registration
 ------------------

-Second and final step is to deploy and register ExApp in Nextcloud on previously registered daemon.
+The second and final step is to deploy and register ExApp in Nextcloud on a previously registered daemon.
-This can be done by ``occ`` CLI command **app_api:app:register**:
+This can be done by the ``occ`` **app_api:app:register** command:

 .. code-block:: bash